Pankaj-Str/ARTIFICAL-INTELLIGENCE/12 Day/Word2VecExample.md

-#### we'll create a Word2Vec model using a larger sample dataset, focusing on how to preprocess the text, train the model, and explore various Word2Vec functionalities.
+### Create a Word2Vec model using a larger sample dataset, focusing on how to preprocess the text, train the model, and explore various Word2Vec functionalities.

 ### Example: Analyzing Text Data with Word2Vec